 The email subject line is the first thing people will see when upon receiving your message.
 Understand that people receive lots of emails — you do, I do, we all do every day — so give your email a fighting chance with a creative subject line.

 Your subject line should be a reflection of your brand.
-The Communications Center has generic templates that are designed to be a guide, and not necessarily the final version of email subject lines.
+The Communication Center has generic templates that are designed to be a guide, and not necessarily the final version of email subject lines.

 3. Send one email per order

 We recommend sending one email per order.
-Most people don’t have time to read all of the emails they get so it’s important to be thoughtful of their time.
+Most people don’t have time to read all the emails they get, so it’s important to be thoughtful of their time.

 We recommend one email to be sent when an order has been delivered to request seller feedback or a product review.
 Take this time to establish a connection for customer support as well!
 Don't make this email a shipment notification because Amazon already takes care of that.